-Options guidance in tutorial sessions February / Students will receive guidance through tutorial sessions on how , - April to select option subjects and on general preparation for the 2021 start of Key Stage 4.
-1 Options Guidance Assemblies W/C 1 st Key staff will provide guidance on the Options Process to March students.
-An outline of the option subjects available will be 2021 given to students.
-Options Information Launch to Parents & Options 4 th Marc h form available for completion 2021 Parents/Carers and students are invited to access a range of 1 videos explaining the options process as well as subject specific 1 information for all subjects studied at GCSE.
-Year 9 Parents Evening 25 th Parents/Carers and students are invited to discuss progress March made in Year 9 and to ask questions about GCSE courses in all of 2021 their subjects before they make their options choices.
-1 Initial Options Deadline 26 th All students will need to submit their initial choices in advance March of the optional guidance interviews.
-2021 Options Guidance Interviews 15 th Apri 1 You will be offered an interview with a trained member of staff 2021 to discuss your child's option choices and how these will help 1 shape progression to Post 16, University and beyond.
-L Options Final Decisions 19 th Apri I Students will have an opportunity to review their online 2021 Options Form after their Options Guidance meeting.
-L Start of GCSE Courses 7 th June Year 9 students will start their full Key Stage 4 timetable after 2021 the May Half-Term break.
-Completion of GCSE Courses May/Jun e Students will finish their Key Stage 4 courses and take their 2023 terminal GCSE examinations.
-1
+Year 9 Parents' Evening 18 th Parents/Carers and students are invited to discuss progress made in January 2024 Year 9 and to ask questions about GCSE courses in all of their 2024 subjects before they make their options choices.
+Options guidance in tutorial sessions February Students will receive guidance through tutorial sessions on how to - April select option subjects and on general preparation for the start of 2024 Key Stage 4.
+Options Guidance Assemblies Feb 2024 Key staff will provide guidance on the Options Process to students.
+An outline of the option subjects available will be given to students.
+Options Evening 22 nd Feb Parents/Carers and students are invited to attend our Options 2024 Evening to gain more understanding of the options process as well - as subject specific information for all subjects studied at GCSE.
+Initial Options Deadline 14 th All students will need to submit their initial choices in advance of March the optional guidance interviews.
+2024 21 st March Options Guidance Interviews You will be offered an interview with a trained member of staff to 2024 2024 discuss your child's option choices and how these will help shape progression to Post 16, University and beyond.
+Options Final Decisions 25 th Students will have an opportunity to review their online Options March Form after their Options Guidance meeting.
+2024 Start of GCSE Courses 3 rd June Year 9 students will start their full Key Stage 4 timetable after the 2024 May Half-Term break.
+Completion of GCSE Courses May/June Students will finish their Key Stage 4 courses and take their terminal 2026 GCSE examinations.